dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 #### When to use IPFS remote?

-IPFS is part of the DAppNode technology stack, but it sometimes causes problems with certain routers or consumes too much of capped data plans.
+IPFS is a core and essential element of the DAppNode technology stack, but running a full IPFS node locally on your Dappnode sometimes causes problems with certain routers or consumes too much of capped data plans.
 If you experience any of the following issues, you might want to consider switching to IPFS remote:

-- Home networking issues
+- Home network issues being seemingly related to your Dappnode being on or off
 - The DAppStore does not render properly
 - Issues downloading new packages or updates

 #### IPFS gateways and security

-Connecting to IPFS remote gateways could enable security risks like the gateway serving malicious content to the user.
-We mitigate this by verifying the content downladed with the [CID technology](https://docs.ipfs.io/concepts/content-addressing/).
+Connecting to IPFS remote gateways could enable security risks.
+For example, the gateway could attempt to serve malicious content to the user.
+We mitigate this risk by verifying the content downladed with [CID technology](https://docs.ipfs.io/concepts/content-addressing/).

 If the DAppNode IPFS gateway is not available (we make no uptime guarantees and we offer it on a best-effort basis) the user can set another IPFS gateway in the input field, check out all the [IPFS gateways available](https://ipfs.github.io/public-gateway-checker/).
 DAppNode recommends using them as a last resort.

 ## Network

-In the network section we alter some technical networking configuration:
+In the network section we can alter some technical networking configuration:

 - Static IP: Usually, IPs assigned by residential ISPs are dynamic IPs.
 As a result most users do not have a static IP that remains unchaged.
 This means that it can be difficult to connect to your home IP as it changes dynamically as per your ISP.
 To resolve this very common situation, Dappnode uses DynDNS, a DDNS.
-DynDNS associates any IP including dynamicly assigned IPs to a unique URL like 0773a23d34aed273.dyndns.dappnode.io, for example, for persistant access to a dynamic destination.
+DynDNS associates any IP including dynamicly assigned IPs to a unique URL such as `0773a23d34aed273.dyndns.dappnode.io`.
+This allows for persistent access to a dynamic destination.
 It's necessary to use a this to run some services, and DynDNS is the solution to this problem.
 If your IP is Static for any reason, and you don't want to use DynDNS, you can set up with this field.

 **HTTPs Portal**: to see this option you need to install the HTTPS package.
-Here you can expose services using the protocol HTTPS.
-What does it mean?
-If you expose for example Geth, you expose your Geth RPC to the Internet, so you can connect to your node via MetaMask or another Web3 Wallet of your choice from anywhere.
+Here you can expose services using the protocol HTTPS. **_What does this mean?_** If you expose for example Geth, you expose your Geth RPC to the Internet, so you can connect to your node via MetaMask or another Web3 Wallet of your choice from anywhere.
 You must be careful using this feature.
 In this section we have listed the services we "recommend" or we beleive can be useful for various use cases.
-None are exposed by default for security purposes but if you so choose to expose any of the ports of the below services you can with one click generate a secure link directly to your node's API port via a unique HTTPS URL to acces the API remotely.
+None are exposed by default for security purposes but if you so choose to expose any of the ports of the listed services, you can, with one click, generate a secure link directly to your node's API port via a unique HTTPS URL to acces the API remotely.
 Take care in what you expose and with whom you share the generated URL as to not expose more than you intended.
-Be sure to understand the implications of opening/exposing any package's API ports to the internet.
+Be sure to understand the implications of opening/exposing any package's API ports to the Internet.

 <p align="center">
     <img src="../../../../img/system_view_network.png"/>